JAlcocerT/JAlcocerT/content/blog/ai-audio2text.md

 For TTS, lately OpenAI have made interesting upgrades, with [4o-mini](https://platform.openai.com/docs/models/gpt-4o-mini-tts).

 * Voice Synthesis: TTS systems use various techniques to create synthetic voices.
+E
-Early systems used concatenative synthesis (piecing together recorded human speech), while modern systems often use more advanced techniques like statistical parametric synthesis and neural network-based synthesis, which can produce more natural-sounding speech.
+  * arly systems used concatenative synthesis (piecing together recorded human speech), while modern systems often use more advanced techniques like statistical parametric synthesis and neural network-based synthesis, which can produce more natural-sounding speech.

 ### Streamlit Audio